Car Makes a Rattling Noise When I Accelerate

 • Mount failure

-If the noise gets louder, changes suddenly, or comes with performance issues, I don’t ignore it.
+If the noise gets louder, changes suddenly, or comes with performance issues, don’t ignore it.

-How I Narrow Down the Cause Step by Step
+How to Narrow Down the Cause Step by Step

 1. Note when the sound happens